 3. Use your prints to decorate your home

 A great place to start for inspiration is Pintrest.
-You’ll be rewarded with endless ideas to showcase your prints from cheap frames to high end finishes and bespoke design ideas you can create yourself.
+You’ll find endless ideas to showcase your prints from cheap frames to bespoke design ideas you can create yourself.

 The Architectural Digest have also written a great article with a few creative ideas to get you thinking about photo displays in your home.

 Go for a display that matches the style and decor of your home and think about how you can rotate some of your photos to keep it looking fresh.